Ksoucha/Ksoucha/README.md

 # Hi there 👋
-As a student in video game programming, I am looking for a job as a video game programmer, having more experience with gameplay and UI programming specifically.
+As a student in video game programming, I am looking for an internship as a video game programmer, having more experience with gameplay and UI programming specifically.
 Below are listed all of my projects, from my most recent one to the least recent one.

 # About me
 Programming languages: **C#, C++**
 Most significant contribution: **SteamBound project**
-Relevant courses completed: **Advanced Data Structures, Object-Oriented Programming 1 & 2, Game Engine 1, 2 & 3(Unity and Unreal)**
+Relevant courses completed: **Advanced Data Structures, Object-Oriented Programming 1 & 2, Game Engine 1, 2 & 3 (Unity and Unreal)**
 My itch profile: https://ksoucha.itch.io

 # My projects